Delivery & Pickup Route – Backhauling

 Route as it was written in 2010 at article writing.

 A few question about your delivery-logistics: You wrote, you drop off pigs and pickup meat.
 Do you wait a few houres at the butcher-shop until your pigs are butchered and deliver the fresh meat to the costumers? -So you dont have to freeze and store the meat?
 Or do the butcher store it for you until next time?
 And if so: what do you think about shock-frosting? -is it really necessary for maintaining meat-quality?
 Thanks.
 I’m enjoying reading your blog, while doing my bureau-job, dreaming of land-live…;) best regards, Peter

 Good questions.
 Here’s the sequence, using letters to keep track of pigs:

 This week we deliver pigs M using the animal transport area in the back half of our extended body cargo van.
-They went to Adams Family Slaughterhouse in Massachusetts which is at the ‘A’ on the map above.
+They went to the slaughterhouse which is at the ‘A’ on the map above.

 After the pigs were unloaded and paper work was done we pickup the meat from pigs L who had been delivered to the butcher last week.
 This goes into the chest cooler in the middle section of our van.

 After dropping off pigs this week we head north again with the meat from pigs L to deliver that day to stores, restaurants and individuals.